 SPLIT ROCK BOOKS

-Split Rock Books in Cold Spring is on winter vacation til March 4th with limited hours, ‘til then.
+Split Rock Books in Cold Spring is on winter vacation until Monday, March 4, with limited hours until then.
 I’m personally pleased as punch for any small business owners who take a little time to recharge.
-And they are going to need it for March because whatever your book club preference may be (History, Fiction, Graphic Novels, Kids Club) they have you covered this month.
+And they are going to need it for March, because whatever your book club preference may be (History, Fiction, Graphic Novels, Kids Club) they have you covered this month.
 Also on tap in March: a drawing night, fermentation workshop, and readings by locals and beyond.

 ADULT STORIES AT OAK VINO

-John Blesso is hosting the second Adult Stories reading series at Oak Vino on March 8th with a great lineup of writers telling “true stories of an offbeat, edgy, or emotionally-challenging nature told without notes or pages.” $5 and please arrive on time at 7pm so as not to interrupt (I’m side-eyeing myself here, if that’s anatomically possible).
+John Blesso is hosting the second Adult Stories reading series at Oak Vino on Friday, March 8, with a great lineup of writers telling “true stories of an offbeat, edgy, or emotionally-challenging nature told without notes or pages.” $5 and please arrive on time at 7 pm so as not to interrupt.
+(I’m side-eyeing myself here, if that’s anatomically possible.)

 GET LIT AT OAK VINO

-Get Lit on March 10th features two speakers about award winning children’s literature power couple James Ransome (illustrator) and Lesa Cline-Ransome (author).
-In addition to them collaborating on books about Serena and Venus, Harriet Tubman, Louis Armstrong and Alvin Ailey, James is also the artist behind the beautiful mural at the Adriance Library in Poughkeepsie.
+Get Lit on Sunday, March 10, features two speakers about award-winning children’s literature power couple James Ransome (illustrator) and Lesa Cline-Ransome (author).
+In addition to their collaborations on books about Serena and Venus Williams, Harriet Tubman, Louis Armstrong and Alvin Ailey, James is also the artist behind the beautiful mural at the Adriance Library in Poughkeepsie.

 GET LIT WRITER’S WORKSHOP

 Lucky us!
-Get Lit founder Julie Chibbaro is doing a an ongoing writing workshop for teens called “Write Your Own Adventure” for ages 12-15 during 4 Thursdays starting March 7th-28th, and an adult writing intensive on March 30th at the Howland Library in Beacon throughout March.
+Get Lit founder Julie Chibbaro is doing a an ongoing writing workshop for teens called “Write Your Own Adventure” for ages 12-15 on four Thursdays (March 7-28), and an adult writing intensive on Saturday, March 30, at the Howland Library in Beacon.
 Also free!
 See here for details.

 WRITING WORKSHOP AT QUINN’S